-- (1) E-file proceedings information system (hereinafter e-file system) is a database belonging to the state information system which is maintained for processing proceedings information and personal data in civil proceedings and the purpose of which is: - 1) to provide an overview of civil matters in which proceedings are conducted by the courts; - 2) to reflect information concerning the acts made in the course of civil proceedings; - 3) to enable the organisation of work of the courts; - 4) to ensure the collection of court statistics necessary for making legal policy decisions; - 5) to enable the electronic sending of information and documents. - (2) The following are entered in the database: - 1) information concerning civil matters in which proceedings are conducted or have been terminated; - 2) information concerning the acts made in the course of civil proceedings; - 3) digital documents in the cases provided for in this Code; - 4) information concerning the body conducting the proceedings, participants in the proceedings and parties involved in the proceedings; - 5) court decisions. - (3) The e-file system shall be established and the statutes thereof shall be approved by the Government of the Republic.
+(1) E-file proceedings information system (hereinafter e-file system) is a database belonging to the state information system which is maintained for processing proceedings information and personal data in civil proceedings and the purpose of which is:

+- 1) to provide an overview of civil matters in which proceedings are conducted by the courts; - 2) to reflect information concerning the acts made in the course of civil proceedings; - 3) to enable the organisation of work of the courts; - 4) to ensure the collection of court statistics necessary for making legal policy decisions; - 5) to enable the electronic sending of information and documents. - (2) The following are entered in the database: - 1) information concerning civil matters in which proceedings are conducted or have been terminated; - 2) information concerning the acts made in the course of civil proceedings; - 3) digital documents in the cases provided for in this Code; - 4) information concerning the body conducting the proceedings, participants in the proceedings and parties involved in the proceedings; - 5) court decisions. - (3) The e-file system shall be established and the statutes thereof shall be approved by the Government of the Republic.
 The Government of the Republic may establish the time and conditions of and the procedure for transition to the e-file system by a ruling. - (4) The chief processor of the e-file system is the Ministry of Justice.
-The authorised processor of the e-file system is a person appointed by the Minister of Justice. - (5) The Minister of Justice may issue regulations in order to organise the operation of the e-file system.
-[RT I 2009, 67, 460 entry into force 01.01.2010]
+The authorised processor of the e-file system is a person appointed by the minister responsible for the area. - (5) The minister responsible for the area may issue regulations in order to organise the operation of the e-file system.

+[ŘT I 2009, 67, 460 - entry into force 01.01.2010]

 § 61.
-Competence of Minister of Justice concerning files
+Competence of minister responsible for area concerning files

-The time of and procedure for transition to mandatory maintenance of digital files, the technical requirements for the maintenance and examination of digital files and the requirements for the preservation of electronic documents shall be established by a regulation of the Minister of Justice.
-The specific requirements for archiving files, including the terms of preservation of files and procedural documents, and for the examination of archived files and procedural documents as well as for the destruction of files shall be established by a regulation of the Minister of Justice.
+The time of and procedure for transition to mandatory maintenance of digital files, the technical requirements for the maintenance and examination of digital files and the requirements for the preservation of electronic documents shall be established by a regulation of the minister responsible for the area.
+The specific requirements for archiving files, including the terms of preservation of files and procedural documents, and for the examination of archived files and procedural documents as well as for the destruction of files shall be established by a regulation of the minister responsible for the area.

-TERMS IN PROCEEDINGS
+Chapter 10 TERMS IN PROCEEDINGS